-Smart technology in the home is becoming more and more popular.
-And one of the latest additions to the family is the video doorbell.
+Smart technology in the home is becoming more and more popular, and one of the latest additions to the family is the Ring Doorbell.
 This valuable little device allows you to secure your home and see who’s knocking, even when you’re not at home.
-Unfortunately, if you’re new to this type of technology, it can often be difficult to set up.
+Unfortunately, if you’re new to this type of technology, it can often be challenging to figure out, especially when you get notifications in the form of flashing blue lights.

 Figuring Out Why Your Ring Doorbell Is Flashing Blue

-The ring doorbell comes equipped with its own troubleshooting guide for users.
-The ring on your video doorbell will flash in different colors and patterns of flashing to help you determine what’s going on with your device.
-Color combination alerts include when the battery level is low, when the device is connecting to a WiFi network, and other error messages.
+The Ring Doorbell comes equipped with an actual “ring” that displays different colors and flashing patterns to help you determine what’s going on with your device.
+Color combination alerts include when the battery level is low and when the device connects to a Wi-Fi network.

 If the list above did not help, or if you’re having other issues with your Ring Doorbell, you can easily find out what’s going on with your device by paying attention to its behavior.
 Here are some more ways to determine what’s going on with your Ring Doorbell if it’s not working properly.

-You can tell if your device has lost its Wi-FI connection by the following signs:
+You can tell if your device has lost its Wi-Fi connection with the following signs:

 - When you push the button on your device, it makes a sound